 In TORI, the historical concepts are suposed to satisfy the same 6 axioms as all other sciences, see TORI axioms; the use of logical variabes and the logics is assumed, although yet not all the colleagues agree that the classical logics and the TORI axioms can be applied to history.
 The critics of application of the axioms in non-natural sciences are available in Russian in articles Философия Ю and Философия Галагана.

-Need for physics
+Need of history for physics and examples

 The strongest historical events are wars and revolutions.